konradsikorski/VSS.Extension.ChangeState/README.md

 1. Select one or more work items on your baclkog or query result
 2. Right click on selected element
 3. From context menu select 'Change State'
-4. Choice new state for your work item
+4. Chooce new state for your work item
 5. Done :)

 ![menu](/readme/img/menu.png)